EnriqueTor/Hangman/README.md

 - Create Game allow us to create a new multiplayer game.
 - Active Games shows the games that we can still play.
-- Finished Games shows the games where we canÕt play anymore but we can check the score and see if the other players finished too.
+- Finished Games shows the games where we can't play anymore but we can check the score and see if the other players finished too.

 Create Multiplayer Game View: